-Ionic Liquid Based Biorefining: This research aims to establish the core technologies and opportunities in an ionic liquid based biorefinery and identify the key science underpinning this concept.
-The biorefinery will produce biofuels and chemical feedstock materials from lignocellulosic biomass by first using specially designed ionic liquids to separate the biomass components (lignin, cellulose, hemicelluloses).
-All aspects of the separations process and several aspects of the conversions (specifically, the initial chemical- and bio-catalytic breakdown steps) are included, particularly important questions related to ionic liquid impact and recovery.
-The polysaccharides that are separated (cellulose, hemicelluloses) are enzymatically hydrolysed to fermentable sugars, with the impact of residual ionic liquid minimalized through a multi-pronged strategy involving solvent design and novel separations.
+Ionic Liquid Based Biorefining: We continue to develop our group's core technology, the ionoSolv biomass fractionation process, to take advantage of the unique opportunities present in an ionic liquid based biorefinery and identify the key science underpinning our concept.
+The ionoSolv biorefinery will produce biofuels, sugars and materials from lignocellulosic biomass by first using specially designed ionic liquids to separate the biomass components (lignin, cellulose, hemicelluloses).
+All aspects of the separations process and several aspects of the conversions (specifically, the initial chemical- and bio-catalytic breakdown steps) are under active development, particularly important questions related to ionic liquid impact on sugar yield and cellulose quality and solvent recovery and recycling.
+The polysaccharides that are separated (cellulose, hemicelluloses) are either developed into hig-value materials (dissolving pulp, micro- and nano cellulose) or enzymatically hydrolysed to fermentable sugars, with the impact of residual ionic liquid minimalized through a multi-pronged strategy involving solvent design and novel separations.
 This requires an investigation into the specific interactions of ionic liquids with the biological catalysts (enzymes, whole cells) vital to bioconversions, utilizing a variety of chemical biology-based tools.

 This is by nature a multi-disciplinary research problem.
 The underpinning molecular-scale chemical interactions of ionic liquids with biomass, proteins and whole cells will determine the productivity of the biorefinery.
 The impact of these individual elements on the overall process requires a detailed understanding of both the complex intermolecular interactions driving ionic liquid behavior and an appreciation for how these interactions can impact a chemical process.
 This places the research firmly at the interface between chemistry and chemical/biomolecular engineering.